Can this marriage be saved?

 What went wrong?
 How could two fangless mice end up with vampire babies?

 Remember that recessive alleles don't disappear, they just, well, bide their time.
 They can hang out for generations, on seemingly perpetual recess, until they meet another recessive allele.
 The key is that Mr. Mouse and Mrs. Mouse both have recessive alleles vam37.
 Neither of them knows, because those alleles are just lurking in the genotype, not showing their fangs.
 On the outside, nothing is different about these 2 mice.
 When searching for a mate, neither Mr. nor Mrs. Mouse could tell that anything was amiss.
 But when sperm meets egg, those two recessive alleles meet.
 And suddenly they don't have to recede anymore.
-Without the dominant ‘normal teeth' genes, vam37 can show its true colors.
+Without the dominant 'wild-type teeth' genes, vam37 can show its true colors.

 Copyright University of Maryland, 2007

 You may link to this site for educational purposes.